 The next section of this lesson is all about Betsy Ross.
 She was only 13 years old when the Revolutionary War started, and would go on to design and sew the first stars and stripes American flag just over ten years later.
-Students will learn that Betsy Ross’ name at birth was Elizabeth Griscom and that she was born in Philadelphia.
-Her family were Quakers, and she was one of 17 children!
+Students will learn that Betsy Ross’s name at birth was Elizabeth Griscom.
+She was born in Gloucester City, New Jersey, but moved to Philadelphia as a toddler.
+Her family were Quakers, a type of religion, and she was one of 17 children!

 Betsy attended school and became an apprentice for an upholsterer, where she learned to sew.
 Betsy eloped with a man named John Ross, who was also an apprentice at the same place that she worked.
 They had to elope because their families were different religions, which wasn’t allowed.
 Betsy and her husband started their own upholstery shop.
 Her husband also had to join the military and help fight in the war.
 Unfortunately, he died during the war, leaving Betsy Ross as a widow.